nvlled/stypefied/README.md

 - typed-html, although safe from type errors, is quite prone to xss.
 Values must be manually sanitized, which is a lot like vanilla php.
 Not really much of a problem, typed-html could easily be replaced with other templating libraries.

-- The build pipeline is a bit of a mess, which consist of tsc, rollup, and then babel.
-I'm thinking of just using tsc and systemjs.

 - Relative imports.
 I'm still not sure how if there's a better way of doing things like import * as db from "../../db".
 It seems to be a bit of a pain for deeper directories.